This Day in History: New Jersey Ratifies the Constitution

 Unsurprisingly, the plan was more heavily favored by the large states.

 On the other side of the fence was the “New Jersey Plan.”
-This plan was presented by William Paterson of New Jersey not too long after Randolph’s introduction of the Virginia Plan.
+This plan was presented by William Paterson of New Jersey soon after Randolph’s introduction of the Virginia Plan.
 Paterson’s idea protected small states by retaining the concept of “one state, one vote” in Congress.

 The Convention was torn between the Virginia and New Jersey visions of Congress.
 The large and small states simply could not agree, and their disagreement threatened to derail the entire Convention.
 Indeed, one delegate, Luther Martin, later described the atmosphere at this juncture, stating that the Convention was “on the verge of dissolution, scarce held together by the strength of a hair.”
 The division among the delegates was resolved when an agreement was forged between the small states and the large states: This agreement is often referred to as the “Great Compromise.”

-New Jersey’s quick ratification of the document suggests that the Convention’s compromise was remarkably successful.
+Its quick action suggests that the Convention’s compromise was remarkably successful.
 Small states expected that they would be treated fairly in the new government.
 Without such confidence, they would have been unlikely to ratify the Constitution at all.